AGHSEagleRobotics/frc1388-lib/README.md

 ```
 </details>

-Bindings may be changed programmatically by calling `ActionBinding.bindTo()`.
+Bindings may be changed programmatically by calling `InputBinding.bindTo()`.